 Change Storm Values

-In steam right click 7D2D -> Properties > Local files > Browse Local Files -> Data -> Config -> biomes.xml -> Open with text editor.
+In steam right click 7D2D -> Properties > Local files > Browse Local Files -> Data -> Config -> biomes.xml -> Open with text editor and find lines:

 “<ParticleEffect prefab=”ParticleEffects/p_sandstorm” ChunkMargin=”7″/>”

 Update them to 80 or higher, instead of 7.